Kaden Davis: Denver Broncos (first stint)

 Davis went undrafted and signed with the Denver Broncos May 13, 2022.
 He was cut on August 16.
-Davis was re-signed to the team's practice squad on November 10, 2022.
-He was released on January 11, 2023.
+Davis was re-signed to the team's practice squad on November 10.
+He was released by Denver on January 11, 2023.

 Michigan Panthers

 On May 9, 2023, Davis was signed by the Michigan Panthers of the United States Football League.
 He was an instant contributor for Michigan, contributing on special teams as well as having a major role in their offense.
 Davis totaled 83 receiving yards, 333 return yards, and two touchdowns, totaling 416 all-purpose yards in five games.

 Arizona Cardinals

 On July 25, 2023, Davis was signed to the active roster for the Arizona Cardinals.
 He was waived on August 29, and re-signed to the practice squad.
 Davis signed a reserve/future contract with Arizona on January 8, 2024.
 He was waived on April 30.